Detecting Shearless Phase-Space Transport Barriers in Global Gyrokinetic Turbulence Simulations with Test Particle Map Models: Discussion and Outlook

 Finally, we turn to possible relaxations of the weak dispersion hypothesis, which stemmed from the requirement for the perturbations to be approximated by a rigid toroidal rotation \(\Omega\).
 There exist definitions of shearless transport barriers in planar flows for finite-time systems with arbitrary time dependence \citep{beron-vera_invariant-tori-like_2010,farazmand_shearless_2014,falessi_lagrangian_2015}, which can act as effective barriers even for waves with chaotically forced amplitudes.
 However, arbitrary time dependence of the perturbations will also break the conservation of the invariant \(K\), meaning the reduction to planar dynamics will no longer be exact.

 As discussed in \S\ref{subsec:planar_map}, \citet{gonzalez-enriquez_singularity_2014} develops a systematic classification for shearless invariant tori in higher dimension using singularity theory.
 In their classification, non-degenerate shearless tori in planar maps correspond to the ``fold'' singularity, originating from the fact that the lowest-order Birkhoff normal form of the Hamiltonian is cubic in the action variable in the vicinity of a non-degenerate shearless torus.
-As discussed in \ref{subsec:planar_map}, shearless tori in higher dimension occur when the local shear \(D\omega(J)\) is singular, or equivalently when \(\operatorname{det}(D\omega(J)) = 0\).
+In higher dimension, shearless tori occur when the local shear \(D\omega(J)\) is singular, or equivalently when \(\operatorname{det}(D\omega(J)) = 0\).
 Intuitively, one can expect that the zero level set of the scalar function \(\operatorname{det}(D\omega(J))\) over the action variables \(J\) as well as any parameters \(\lambda\) in the system forms a co-dimension 1 manifold, which is indeed the case for the fold singularity.

 Since invariant tori are usually \(N\)-dimensional for \(2N\)-dimensional Hamiltonian systems, there is normally no expectation that surviving KAM tori for the usual twist case will act as global barriers to transport.
-Intuitively, it is easy for paths in \(2N\)-dimensional phase space to avoid \(N\)-dimensional barriers.
+Intuitively, it is easy for paths in \(2N\)-dimensional phase space to avoid \(N\)-dimensional barriers when \(N > 1\).
 The importance of the fold singularity is that it implies that shearless tori in higher dimension are organized into co-dimension 1 families.
-Supposing that invariant tori in this co-dimension 1 family are somehow ``robust'' to perturbations like their planar map cousins, then surviving shearless KAM tori could act as a global barrier to transport.
-This may explain why the severe truncation of the model electrostatic perturbations in the simulations to a single mode can capture qualitative features of \(F_i\) in figure~\ref{fig:poloidal_barrier_trapped}; the addition of other modes with sufficiently small amplitude may simply perturb the family of shearless phase-space transport barriers observed in the test particle model over different values of \(v_\parallel,v_\perp\) without destroying them.
-Given advances in computational methods for detecting invariant tori in higher-dimensional systems, see e.g. \citet{haro_parameterization_2016,ruth_robust_2025}, it may be within reach to explore the robustness of such structures, which may be a fertile avenue for future work.
+Conjecturing that higher-dimensional (\(N > 1\)) invariant tori in co-dimension 1 fold families are ``robust'' to perturbations like their planar map (\(N=1\)) cousins, then surviving shearless KAM tori could act as global barriers to transport.
+In collisionless gyrokinetics, where the gyrophase is an ignorable coordinate and the magnetic moment \(\mu\) can be taken as a fixed parameter of the particle dynamics, the \(N=2\) case would be relevant.